edgedb/easy-edgedb/chapter12/index.md

 SELECT b_places.name ++ ' ' ++ f_places.name;
 ```

-The output is....maybe unexpected if you didn't read the previous paragraph.
+The result may not be what you'd expect.

 ```
 {}
 ```

-!!
-It's an empty set.
-But a search for places that start with b gives us `{'Buda-Pesth', 'Bistritz'}`.
+Huh?
+It's an empty set!
+But a search for places that start with "b" gives us `{'Buda-Pesth', 'Bistritz'}`.
 Let's see if the same works when we concatenate with `++` as well.

 ```edgeql
 SELECT {'Buda-Pesth', 'Bistritz'} ++ {};